EmmetOT/IsoMesh/README.md

 * I might make a component to automate the "chunking" process, basically just currently positioning the distinct SDFGroupMeshGenerator components, disabling occluded ones, spawning new ones, etc.

 ![isomesh9](https://user-images.githubusercontent.com/18707147/115975715-03410100-a55f-11eb-8c41-3b983217ba64.gif)

+## Known Issues

+* Asynchronous mode is not currently recommended, because while it works, the NativeArrays created in the coroutine aren't disposed of when the coroutine is interrupted, for example by going from edit mode to play mode.

 ## Useful References and Sources